Nenniana/Unity-Inspector-Enhancements/README.md

      - Functions with methods regardless of whether they have parameters or not, requiring no additional setup.
      - Displays default values in the Inspector for parameters specified in the attribute or defined as default values in the method itself.
      - Supports referencing other serialized fields as parameters by specifying their names.
-     - Compatible with Unity native types (e.g., `Vector3`, `GameObject`), custom serializable classes, and structs.
+     - Compatible with primitive types, Unity native types (e.g., `Vector3`, `GameObject`), and custom serializable classes/structs.

 ### **Collection Dropdown Attribute**
 The `[CollectionDropdown]` attribute displays a dropdown for selecting items within a collection directly in the Inspector.
 Compatible with standard collections such as arrays and lists, this feature enhances Inspector usability by allowing streamlined access to collection elements.